Does Home Insurance Cover Burst Pipes? What You Need to Know

 Gradual Damage and Neglect = Not Covered

 Insurers hire adjusters specifically trained to spot signs of long-term neglect.
-If your pipe showed warning signs for weeks or months — rust stains, slow drips, visible corrosion — and you didn't act, that's considered negligence.
+One of the most frequent reasons insurers deny burst pipe claims is neglect, which often includes a failure to maintain heat in the home.
+If your pipe showed warning signs for weeks or months, such as rust stains, slow drips, or visible corrosion, and you didn't act, that's considered negligence.
 Common excluded scenarios include:

 • Pipes that leaked slowly over months before bursting